Mental Health Digital Clinical Experiences - Access Card, 1st Edition

 Shadow Health - Access Card

-Shadow Health’s Digital Clinical Experiences™ for Mental Health provide you with a safe, convenient, and dynamic environment to practice your documentation, communication, and clinical reasoning skills.
-An innovative conversation engine enables you to become more efficient in your patient interactions while maintaining high-quality therapeutic communication and care planning.
-These meaningful interactions help you gain valuable experience in practical application, patient communication, and personal empathy, empowering you to improve patient outcomes and prepare to enter clinical practice.
-You will encounter patients with a variety of conditions, including schizophrenia, anxiety, depression, bipolar disorder, alcohol use disorder, and PTSD.
+Shadow Health’s Digital Clinical Experiences™ for Mental Health provide students with a safe, convenient, and dynamic environment to practice their documentation, communication, and clinical reasoning skills.
+An innovative conversation engine enables students to become more efficient in their patient interactions while maintaining high-quality therapeutic communication and care planning.
+These meaningful interactions help students gain valuable experience in practical application, patient communication, and personal empathy, empowering them to improve patient outcomes and prepare to enter clinical practice.
+Students will encounter patients with a variety of conditions, including schizophrenia, anxiety, depression, bipolar disorder, alcohol use disorder, and PTSD.

 - Digital Standardized Patients™ vary in age, race, socioeconomic status, gender identity, and sexual orientation, and have health histories and diseases/disorders that support your mastery of nursing principles in a wide spectrum of medical situations.

 - Natural language conversation engine allows you to engage in open-ended conversations with simulated patients to gather subjective data and practice patient-centered communication.

 - Student Performance Index provides you and instructors with immediate, detailed feedback on six key components of clinical reasoning — subjective data collection, objective data collection, therapeutic communication, documentation, information processing, and self-reflection — to identify areas of strength and opportunities for improvement.

 - Interview and Assessment activities allow you to demonstrate your clinical reasoning abilities by performing a health assessment on virtual patients to collect objective data and report your findings in the electronic health record.

 - Care Plan exercises enable you to use assessment data to work through the steps of the ADPIE process and select appropriate care actions from a standard set of components.